moode-player/docs/setup_guide.md

 # 2. Creating a boot SD Card

-Before you can access Moode a pre-built image must be configured and written to a micro SD Card using the official Raspberry Pi Imager [Imager].
+Before you can access Moode a pre-built image must be configured and written to a micro SD Card using the official Raspberry Pi Imager [Imager](https://www.raspberrypi.com/software/).

 __IMPORTANT!__ The image must be configured with a userid, password and SSH enabled or Moode will not function correctly.
 Refer to the [Imager Tutorial](#4-imager-tutorial) section for step by step instructions.